codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bm2.md

 If the input text matches the pattern, your program must:
 - Exit with the code 0
 - Print the input text to the standard output
-- Highlight the matched text in the input using the grep's default color.
+- Highlight the matched text using grep's default color.

 ### Notes

 1. You only need to handle the case of a single match.
 We'll get to highlighting multiple matches in the later stages.

-2. The matched text should highlighted using the bold (`01`) and red (`31`) attributes.
+2. The matched text should be highlighted using the bold (`01`) and red (`31`) attributes.
 You may use any combination of ANSI codes to achieve this highlighting effect.
 For example, to produce the following output:

 <html>
 <pre>